 Easy Macaroni Salad, just like you’d get from the deli at the grocery store!
-This basic version of Classic Macaroni Salad can be modified to be made with tuna, peas, or whatever add-ins you’s like!
+Wondering how to make classic Macaroni Salad?
+This homemade recipe is easy and versatile.
+Add tuna, peas, or any of your favorite add-ins.

 - 1 pound elbow macaroni, cooked according to package directions

 - 1 ½- 2 cups mayo

 - 3 tablespoons cider vinegar

 - 1/2 teaspoon black pepper

 - 1 cup red bell pepper, diced